Profile and Shape Measurement

 Profile and shape measurements refer to quality manufacturing, quality control, and data acquisition processes that accurately capture the dimensions and contours of an object’s surface.
 As such, these systems are often paired with sophisticated data analysis software that compares measurement values against CAD models and provides detailed statistical quality control.

-Applications associated with these processes include the production and quality control of small-scale components (such as microchips) up to large structures (such as aircraft).
+Applications associated with these processes include the production and quality control of small-scale components (such as microchips) up to large structures (such as aircraft components).
 This makes laser profiling and measuring shapes invaluable processes in the modern manufacturing environment.

 When selecting a sensor for 2D measurements, the first step is to choose a method for generating a profile of the target.
 This can be performed by scanning a 1D sensor over a surface, using a laser line, or working from a 3D image.
 The target material, shape, and size will all play a role in determining the best fit.
 Check out some typical methods below, or request a free consultation with a measurement expert.